 This metric will be lower, and more accurate than "at risk" metrics reported by other dunning providers, as it does not include anything predictive/speculative, like cards that may expire.
 With the development of card updater technology, over 50% of "pre-expiration" revenue isn't verifiably at-risk, as the charges will clear without an issue.

-Now let's dig into the Recovered Revenue chart.
+Now let's dig into the Retry Success section.

-The "via Retry" metric shows resolved payments *without* an updated credit card.
+The "via Retry" metric shows resolved payments that *did not require* an updated credit card.

-This is basically your payment process or subscription management tool doing its thing with automatic retries—by default Churn Buster will only ask your customer for a card update after verifying this is necessary.
+This is basically your payment processor or subscription management tool doing its thing with automatic retries—by default Churn Buster will only ask your customer for a card update after verifying this is necessary.